Deformations of $G$-valued pseudocharacters: Generalized reductive group schemes

 \subsection{Mathieu's tensor product theorem}

 Mathieu's tensor product theorem states, that the tensor product of two modules with good filtration over a connected reductive group over an algebraically closed field admits a good filtration.
-An integral version of this theorem also holds and we give a proof here in lack of reference.
-We recall the universal coefficient theorem for rational Ext groups.
+We prove an integral version of this theorem.
+Recall the universal coefficient theorem for $\Ext$ groups.

 \begin{proposition} Let $G$ be a flat affine group scheme over a Dedekind domain $\calO$ and let $\calO'$ be a commutative $\calO$-algebra.
 Then for every $\calO$-flat $G$-module $N$ and every finitely generated projective $G$-module $V$, we have a short exact sequence